Planning a Western Canada road trip? Enjoying the best things to do in Edmonton might turn into one of the biggest surprises on your journey!

 Central Park ain’t got nuttin’ on Edmonton’s North Saskatchewan River Valley.
-With over 18,000 acres of greenspace, this ribbon of urban parkland, snaking around the banks of its namesake river, is the largest park of its kind in North America.
-(Take that NYC!)
+This stunning ribbon of urban parkland snakes around the banks of its namesake river.
+And with over 18,000 acres of green space, it’s the largest part of its kind in North America.
+(Take that, NYC!)

 Art Gallery of Alberta

-Before you even step into the Art Gallery of Alberta, you’ll be enchanted by its unique architectural design, standing out as one of Edmonton’s most recognizable buildings and one of the coolest things to see in Edmonton.
+Before you even step into the Art Gallery of Alberta, you’ll be enchanted.
+With its unique architectural design, the building stands out among Edmonton’s most recognizable.
+Undoubtedly, it’s one of the coolest things to see in Edmonton.

-Although the gallery has stood on its current Churchill Square site since 1969, the ambitious redesign project demolished much of the original Brutalist-style building, replacing it with a shimming zinc and glass exterior that represents the city’s main river and the aurora borealis (Northern lights).
+This popular Edmonton art gallery has stood on its current Churchill Square site since 1969.
+A recent ambitious redesign project demolished much of the original Brutalist-style building.

-Inside the Art Gallery of Alberta, you’ll discover a collection of over 6,000 works of art by Albertan, Canadian, and international artists.
+Inside the Art Gallery of Alberta, you’ll discover a collection of over 6,000 works of art.
+Featured within are works from prominent Albertan, Canadian, and international artists.

 West Edmonton Mall

-All it takes is one glance to know that the West Edmonton Mall is not your every day Canadian shopping complex.
-This gigantic mall—the largest in North America actually!—offers not just an unforgettable retail experience but a whole host of entertainment options that seats it among the top family-friendly activities in Edmonton.
+All it takes is one glance to know that the West Edmonton Mall is not your everyday Canadian shopping complex; this gigantic mall is the largest in North America.
+It offers not only an unforgettable retail experience but a host of entertainment options and family-friendly activities.

-The mall is carved into various themed streets, each having their own look & feel, including Europa Boulevard, Bourbon Street and Chinatown.
+The West Edmonton Mall is carved into various themed streets, each with its own look & feel.
+Some of the most interesting areas include Europa Boulevard, Bourbon Street, and Chinatown.

-Elsewhere in West Edmonton Mall, you’ll bump into amusement areas like Galaxyland, World Waterpark, and the Santa Maria, a full-size replica of Christopher Columbus’ ship.
+Elsewhere in West Edmonton Mall, you’ll bump into several amusement areas.
+Options include Galaxyland and World Waterpark.
+Also, be sure to scope out the Santa Maria, a full-size replica of Christopher Columbus’ ship.

-If your loonies & twoonies are burning a whole in your pocket, check out the mall’s swanky Starlight Casino for a small dash of Vegas in Western Canada.
+Loonies & twoonies are burning a hole in your pocket?
+Be sure to check out the mall’s swanky Starlight Casino for a small dash of Vegas in Western Canada.

 Fort Edmonton Park

-There’s a handful of attractions at the heritage park including a horse-drawn carriage ride through a reconstructed 1885 street, a vintage theatre, a midway, and a model of Edmonton’s original trading fort.
+There’s a handful of fun family-friendly attractions at Fort Edmonton Park.
+Take a horse-drawn carriage ride through a reconstructed 1885 street or watch a film at the vintage theatre.
+You’ll also find a midway and a model of Edmonton’s original trading fort here.

 TELUS World of Science